 The Plan, effective March 9, 1990, amended and restated effective January 1, 2013, is a contributory plan intended to comply with the provisions of Sections 401(a), 401(k), and 401(m) of the Internal Revenue Code (the "Code").
 Except for certain collectively bargained employees as described below, all regular United States employees of Westinghouse Air Brake Technologies Corporation and its subsidiaries ("Wabtec" or the "Company") are eligible to participate upon their hire date.
 All collective bargaining employees in Wilmerding, Pennsylvania and Greensburg, Pennsylvania are eligible to participate in the Plan upon their hire date but those hired before October 1, 2004 are not eligible for employer contributions.
-Collectively bargained employees of Triangle Engineered Products are eligible to participate, but are not eligible for employer contributions.
-As of June 1, 2012, former collectively bargained employees of Barber Spring Pennsylvania are eligible for are no longer covered by their union multiemployer plan and are eligible to participate in the Plan.
+Collectively bargained employees of Barber Spring Pennsylvania are eligible for discretionary matching and discretionary annual profit sharing contributions.
+As of June 1, 2012, former collectively bargained employees of Barber Spring Ohio are no longer covered by their union multiemployer plan and are eligible to participate in the Plan.
 All collectively bargained employees in Boise, Idaho are eligible to participate in the Plan, but are not eligible for employer contributions.

-The G&B Specialties, Inc. Profit Sharing Plan was merged into the Plan on February 1, 2011.
-The total fair market value of the net assets transferred into the Plan as a result of this merger was \$2,681,283.
 The Swiger Coils Systems LLC Profit Sharing/401(k) Plan was merged into the Plan on January 1, 2012.
 The total fair market value of the net assets transferred into the Plan as a result of this merger was \$5,554,700.
 The Xorail Profit Sharing Plan was merged into the Plan on January 1, 2012.
-The total fair market value of the net assets transferred into the Plan as a result of this merger was \$1,669,438.
+The total fair market value of the net assets transferred into the Plan as a result of this merger was \$11,669,438.
 The Fulmer Company Employees 401(k) Plan was merged into the Plan as of the end of the day on December 31, 2012.
-The total fair market value of the net assets transferred into the plan as a result of this merger, was \$4,571,277.
+The total fair market value of the net assets transferred into the plan as a result of this merger was \$4,571,277.
+Effective as of November 15, 2013, certain assets of the ADP TotalSource Retirement Savings Plan were transferred from the trust for the Turbonetics Plan into the Plan.
+The total fair market value of the net assets transferred into the Plan as a result of the net assets transferred into the Plan as a result of the net assets transferred into the Plan.

-Wabtec's Board of Directors (the "Board") is responsible for oversight of the Plan.
-The Pension Committee determines the appropriateness of the Plan's investment offerings, monitors investment performance and periodically reports to the Board or its delegate.
+A committee appointed by Wabtec's Board of Directors (the "Committee") is responsible for the administration and operation of the Plan.
+In this capacity, the Committee selects and monitors the Plan's investment options and otherwise takes such steps as may be necessary and appropriate for the effective administration of the Plan.